gbif/hp-swissnatcoll/en/how-to-publish-data.md

 1. Go to the [Datasets view](#datasets-view) of your institution page by clicking on **Datasets** on the left side of the window.
   - On this page, you can see all the datasets of your institution that have already been added in DAGI.
 The names of the datasets are based on the [GRSciColl collection names](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"}.
-  - You can order the dataset list by clicking on the **columns titles** (_Name_, _Code_, _State_, _Institution Code_, _Institution_, _Progress_, _Records count / est._ and _Updated At_, see the [Datasets view](#datasets-view){:target="_blank"} hparagraph for a precise description).
+  - You can order the dataset list by clicking on the **columns titles** (_Name_, _Code_, _State_, _Institution Code_, _Institution_, _Records count / est._ and _Updated At_, see the [Datasets view](#datasets-view){:target="_blank"} paragraph for a precise description).
 By clicking twice or more, you can order them in an ascending or descending order.
-  - The State column informs you of the process step currently running (_Importing_, _Encoding_, _Publishing_, _Deleting_).
+  - The State column informs you of the process step currently running (_Importing_, _Encoding_, _Publishing_).
 Unless the State of a dataset is on "🕒Ready", no other action can be started until the current one is executed.
 Depending on the number of records, it can take up to a few hours.
-2. If your Datasets view is empty, click either on the **+ New dataset** button in the center of the page or on **🪟New dataset** on the top-right corner of the window (it does the same thing at this point).
+2. If your Datasets view is empty, click either on the **+ New dataset** button in the center of the window or on **🪟New dataset** on the top-right corner of the window (it does the same thing at this point).
-3. If your Datasets page already has datasets, click on the **🪟New dataset** button in the top right corner of the page.
+3. If your Datasets view already has datasets, click on the **🪟New dataset** button in the top right corner of the window.

 --- A pop-up window _New Dataset_ has opened. ---